Creating a Simple Plugin

 • Histogram visualization on the left side of the screen

-• Parameters on the right side of the screen:
+• Parameters on the right side of the screen

 • Variable to display

-• Validation of changes
+• Validation of modifications

-Choose a name, such as “Histogram.”
+Choose a name, for example “Histogram”.

 Once the plugin is created, select it.
 You will arrive at the plugin summary page.